-Using modern biotechnology, Monsanto Company1, now Bayer CropScience LP, developed insect-protected YieldGard^{®2} Corn Borer maize MON 810 (hereafter referred to as MON 810) that produces the naturally occurring Bacillus thuringiensis (Bt) protein, Cry1Ab.
-MON 810 is protected from foliage feeding and stalk tunnelling damage by the European corn borer (Ostrinia nubilalis) and the pink stem borer (Sesamia nonagrioides).
+Using modern biotechnology, Bayer CropScience LP developed insect-protected maize MON 810 (YieldGard®1 maize) that produces the naturally occurring Bacillus thuringiensis (Bt) protein, Cry1Ab.
+MON 810 is protected from feeding damage by the European corn borer (Ostrinia nubilalis) and the pink stem borer (Sesamia nonagrioides).

-In 1995, Monsanto Company submitted an application for import and use of MON 810 as any other maize (including cultivation) under Directive 90/220/EEC to France, the country acting as rapporteur.
+In 1995, Bayer CropScience LP, then Monsanto Company, submitted an application for import and use of MON 810 as any other maize (including cultivation) under Directive 90/220/EEC to France, the country acting as rapporteur.
 France subsequently forwarded the dossier to the European Commission with a favourable opinion.
 The other EU Member States raised objections.
-The European Commission sought the opinion of the Scientific Committee on Plants (SCP) that adopted a scientific opinion on 10 February 1998, concluding that "there is no evidence that the seeds of insect-resistant maize (expressing the cry1Ab gene and protein) when grown, imported and processed in the manner indicated, are likely to cause adverse effects on human or animal health and the environment"3.
+The European Commission sought the opinion of the Scientific Committee on Plants (SCP) that adopted a scientific opinion on 10 February 1998, concluding that "there is no evidence that the seeds of insect-resistant maize (expressing the cry1Ab gene and protein) when grown, imported and processed in the manner indicated, are likely to cause adverse effects on human or animal health and the environment".
 After receiving a qualified majority at the Regulatory Committee, composed of Member State experts, on 18 March 1998, MON 810 was approved for import and use (including cultivation) (Commission Decision, 1998).
 France, as rapporteur, ratified the Commission Decision on 3 August 1998.
 According to this Decision, Bayer is required to inform the European Commission and the competent authorities of the European Union Member States about the results of monitoring for insect resistance.

-On 4 May 2007, Bayer submitted an application for renewal of authorisation of MON 810 maize products to the European Commission in accordance with Article 20(1)(a) (Commission Regulation, 2003)4 of Regulation (EC) No 1829/2003 on genetically modified food and feed.
+On 4 May 2007, Bayer submitted an application for renewal of authorisation of MON 810 maize products to the European Commission in accordance with Article 20(1)(a) (Commission Regulation, 2003) of Regulation (EC) No 1829/2003 on genetically modified food and feed.
 In support of this renewal application, a monitoring plan (developed according to Annex VII of Directive 2001/18/EC) and previously submitted monitoring reports have been provided as part of the information required under Article 23(2) of Regulation (EC) No 1829/2003.
 A positive scientific opinion from the European Food Safety Authority (EFSA), confirming the conclusions of the original risk assessment, was adopted on 15 June 2009 (and published as part of an EFSA overall opinion on 30 June 2009 (EFSA, 2009).
 According to the legal framework, these authorised products remain lawfully on the market until a decision on re-authorisation is taken.
 Due to continuing discussions at political level on nationalisation of GMO cultivation to provide freedom to the Member States to decide on the cultivation of genetically modified crop, the renewal applications failed to progress since the positive EFSA opinion was published in 2009.
-Therefore, in order to provide certainty on the international trade of MON 810 for food and feed uses, Bayer requested the European Commission on 9 March 2016 to progress separately two complementary decisions for the renewal applications EFSA-GMO-RX-MON 810 (8-1a, 20-1a and 8-1b/20-1b), i.e., the renewal of authorisation for (1) existing food and food ingredients produced from MON 810;
+Therefore, in order to provide certainty on the international trade of MON 810 for food and feed uses, Bayer requested the European Commission on 9 March 2016 to progress separately two complementary decisions for the renewal applications EFSA-GMO-RX-MON 810 (8-1a, 20-1a and 8-1b/20-1b), i.e., the renewal of authorisation for (1) existing food and food ingredients produced from MON 810; feed consisting of and/or containing MON 810 and food and feed additives, and feed materials produced from MON 810; and (2) the use of seed for cultivation.
+Following Directive (EU) 2015/412 of 11 March 2015, the geographical